rsghosh/rsghosh.github.io/_projects/01-trad-rack.md

 /assets/images/trad_rack/lizards_03.jpg
 {% endcapture %}
 {% include elements/carousel-figure.html images=carousel_images ride="carousel" caption="Lizard Print" %}

+## Beta Testing

+We had about 500 beta testers in the closed beta.
+Throughout the closed beta, I made several revisions to the mechanical design and many changes to the software based on user feedback.
+I also wrote documentation to cover setup steps, wiring, and software installation and configuration.
+I collaborated with another member of the Annex team on an assembly manual as well.

+In December 2023, after fixing the main remaining issues and updating the documentation to cover common questions, we concluded the closed beta and transitioned to a public beta.

 {% include elements/button.html link="https://github.com/Annex-Engineering/TradRack" text="GitHub Repository" block=true %}